Superradiant Axionic Black-Hole Clouds as Seeds for Graviton Squeezing

-{\it Acknowledgments} The work of P.D. is supported by a graduate scholarship from the National Technical University of Athens (Greece).
+{\it Acknowledgments} The authors would like to thank the anonymous referees for their constructive feedback.
+The work of P.D. is supported by a graduate scholarship from the National Technical University of Athens (Greece).
 The work of NEM and SS is supported in part by the UK Science and Technology Facilities research Council (STFC) under the research grant ST/X000753/1, and by the UK Engineering and Physical Sciences Research Council (EPSRC) under the reserach grant No. EP/V002821/1.
 The work of S.-N.V. is supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.
 (EL.ID.EK.)) under the “5th Call for H.F.R.I.
 Scholarships to PhD Candidates” (Scholarship Number: 20572).
 NEM also acknowledges participation in the COST Association Actions CA21136 “Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)” and CA23130 ``Bridging high and low energies in search of quantum gravity (BridgeQG)”.